kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 This listbox allows the selection of the appropriate CA for request processing.

+#### <a id="pipeline.key.unique"></a> Key requirements

+There are different options for key reuse:

+- Reuse key: Already used keys can be reused for new requests without restrictions
+- Domain reuse: Already used keys can be used in requests for the same domain
+- Key must be unique: No reuse of keys under any circumstances

 #### <a id="pipeline.dn-cardinality"></a> DN part's cardinalities

 This listbox allows to define the cardinality of the parts of the distinguished name: